Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 | Trial period | 100 nights | 7 months + 2 free component swaps |

-| Adjustability | None or limited | DIY at home + free swaps during trial + adjustable forever after |
+| Adjustability | None or limited | DIY within the same firmness range + free component swaps during trial + post-trial component swaps |

 | Post-purchase firmness change | Buy new mattress | Swap springs or latex (no component costs more than 25% of mattress price) |